First published Aug 8, 2017. Refreshed Aug 25, 2021.

 Step 2: Define the marketing objective

 Next, you need to define the marketing objective that supports the business objective.
-To increase adoption, you need to increase awareness of the eCommerce solution among the existing user base—especially if there’s a large percentage of people who aren’t using the site.
+To increase B2B eCommerce adoption (and grow revenue, create a competitive experience, or increase efficiency), you need to drive customer awareness of the value of B2B eCommerce.
+This is especially true if you have a large percentage of people who aren’t using the site.

 Here, if there are any sub-segments of the user base that you want to reach, it’s important to break them out and look at their needs individually.
-For example, if you’re trying to increase adoption across all the board, you should separate them into segments depending on their eCommerce status.
-You might break them out into buckets like these:
+For example, if you’re trying to increase B2B eCommerce adoption across all the board, you should separate customers into segments.
+There are many ways to do this, such as geography, sales area, brand, or type of business that the customer represents.

 - Lukewarm: Customers who have received the email invitation to sign up, have registered, and have used the site under 5 times.